 Here’s a quick overview of the various features our self-storage software has if you’d like to further improve your offering.

-While there are many benefits to climate-controlled storage, there are also some drawbacks.
+While there are many benefits to a climate control facility, there are also some drawbacks.
 For one, they’re significantly more expensive to build and maintain because of several architectural factors like insulation, HVAC equipment, and size.
-However, climate-controlled storage containers are incredibly well-liked and lucrative in the proper areas because clients are drawn to their ability to offer the greatest protection of their belongings against the outside world.
+However, climate-controlled storage units are incredibly well-liked and lucrative in the proper areas because clients are drawn to their ability to offer the greatest protection of their belongings against the outside world.

 If you want to save money, don’t have the extra space and aren’t based in an area with extreme temperatures, then you probably shouldn’t opt for climate-controlled storage.

-Before opting for a climate-controlled storage option, you should consider running through this checklist:
+Before opting for a climate control facility, you should consider running through this checklist:

 Use climate-controlled storage if you’re based in a place with excessive heat and humidity.